Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals, including Ildemaro Vargas (.273 slugging percentage in past 10 games, including no homers), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.273 slugging percentage in past 10 games, including zero homers), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Wednesday at 3:07 PM ET.

 Ildemaro Vargas Game Info & Props vs. the Blue Jays